thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"sub":"Syntax for type extensions"}

-In addition to extending JSON with new types, you can also extend existing JSON types (*retroactive modeling*).
+In addition to extending JSON with new types, you can also extend existing JSON types ("retroactive modeling").
 Types can be extended with enumerations, which becomes available with the dot (.) syntax.
-Enumeration values must conform to the extended type, and the *null* type can not be extended.
+Enumeration values must conform to the extended type, and the "null" type can not be extended.

-Type extension reduces type-repetition in instantiation, and thus it is a better option when enumeration values conform to a single type. **--WHAT ABOUT NULL VALUES?
-CAN AN EXTENSION CONFORM TO A TYPE BUT HAVE DEFAULT OF NULL???--**
+Type extension reduces type-repetition in instantiation, and thus it is a better option when enumeration values conform to a single type. ""--WHAT ABOUT NULL VALUES?
+CAN AN EXTENSION CONFORM TO A TYPE BUT HAVE DEFAULT OF NULL???--""

 ```
 {